This is the featured image of the Create an Impressive Sounding House Chord blog article.

 Learn How to Produce a House Chord

-For the purpose of this tutorial, we have chosen to make House chord sound in VST called Diva by U-he.
-Nevertheless, there are many virtual synthesizers out there which you can use to do the same.
+For this tutorial, we have chosen to make a House chord sound in VST called Diva by U-he.
+Nevertheless, there are many virtual synthesizers out there that you can use to do the same.
+Let's start by placing an instance of Diva on a freshly made MIDI channel within SoundBridge: DAW.

 Tweaking the Oscillators